If you or someone who lives with you is an apprentice or a youth trainee, you may be entitled to a 25 percent discount off your Council Tax.

 - Receiving a salary or allowance (or both) of £195 or less per week before tax and national insurance deductions

-We will need a completed application form and to see copies of the apprenticeship agreement.
+We will need a completed application form and to see copies of the apprenticeship agreement along with the apprentice's last 3 consecutive wage slips.

 Who is a youth trainee?